tiannamen/ic5-techwriting/README.md

 For more information on different types of writing, refer to [UX Design Bootcamp](https://bootcamp.uxdesign.cc/copywriter-content-writer-technical-writer-ux-writer-who-to-hire-2cec63e29488).

-### Guidelines
+### Basic Guidelines

 This section provides useful information on some important concepts to have in mind when creating technical content.

 #### Keep it Simple

-The simpler, the better.
 Always have in mind that the user does not need some big and complex words to understand the content, actually it is the opposite.
-Simplify all you can, fitting the complex information into one readable document.
+Simplify all you can, fitting the complex information into one readable document: the simpler, the better.

 Also, be careful with the paragraphs lenght.
 Each paragraph should contain only one topic of information, broke into sentences.